VarunSriram99/WIRELESS-ASSISTIVE-HEAD-CONTROLLED-HID-WITH-EYE-BLINK-DETECTION-FOR-ENHANCED-ACTIONS/README.md

 ## Code

-Please find in the HW/code Section
+Please find in the HW/bluetooth_HCM.ino
+This is heavily commented (Too much comments if you may) so viewers discretion advised.😜

 ## Collaborators